Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Approach

-To address this issue, we adopted a region merging technique, inspired by a recent work in \cite{cvpr19_merging_small}.
-Specifically, we remove small regions whose areas are smaller than 1,000 pixels (for 616$\times$808 image).
-We noted this simple technique to be very effective in improving VPR performance, as illustrated through ablation studies in the experimental section (\ref{sec:exp}).
+To mitigate this issue, we adopted a region merging technique inspired by recent work \cite{cvpr19_merging_small}.
+Specifically, we eliminate small regions with areas smaller than 1,000 pixels (for a 616$\times$808 image).
+This simple technique has proven to be highly effective in enhancing VPR performance, as demonstrated through ablation studies presented in Section \ref{sec:exp}.